wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-data-mappings.md

 ## Conclusion

 !!! success "Congratulations!"
-    In this practical session, you learned:
+    In this practical session, you learned how to:

     - inspect the live wis2box data mappings
     - add a new data mapping